nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 The simplest deployment option is to use a single Pod that runs a Security Server Sidecar container with a local database running inside the container.

-We recommend using this deployment only for testing or developing environments since it does not allow scaling of nodes or pods.
+It's recommended to use this deployment only for testing or developing environments since it does not allow scaling of Nodes or Pods.

 ### 2.2 Single Pod Deployment with external database

 This deployment is the same as the previous deployment except that it uses an external database.

-You can find more information about [using an external database on the Security Server Sidecar](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#27-external-database)
+You can find more information about [using an external database on the Security Server Sidecar](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#27-external-database).

 ### 2.3 Multiple Pods using a Load Balancer

-With this deployment, you can to scale the number of Nodes and Pods that you have on your cluster.
+This option enables scaling the number of Nodes and Pods on the cluster.
+The option includes the following resources:

-* *Primary Pod*: Manages security server configuration, message log archiving, and backups.
+* *Primary Pod*: Manages the Security Server configuration, message log archiving, and backups.
 This Pod will be unique per deployment.
-* *Secondary Pods*: Process messages, synchronize configuration from the primary pod.
+* *Secondary Pods*: Process messages, synchronize configuration from the Primary Pod.
-* *Headless service*: This will refer to the Primary Pod and will be used so that the secondary pods can connect to the primary.
+* *Headless service*: This will refer to the Primary Pod and will be used so that the Secondary Pods can connect to the Primary.
-* *Load Balancer*: Redirects traffic from external security servers to the secondary pods.
+* *Load Balancer*: Redirects traffic from external Security Servers to the Secondary Pods.
-* *External database*: PostgreSQL instance that contains the security server configuration, message log, and operational monitoring database.
+* *External database*: PostgreSQL instance that contains the Security Server configuration, message log, and operational monitoring database.

 <p align="center">
   <img src="img/ig-load_balancer_deploy.svg" />